Key Takeaways

 Minimizes infection and scarring: Clear wound care instructions (keep the incision dry, change dressings on schedule, recognize signs of infection) directly correlate with better healing outcomes.
 Patients who follow instructions develop thinner scars and experience fewer post-operative complications.

 Provides legal protection: A signed acknowledgment that the patient received, read, and understood aftercare instructions is strong evidence of informed consent and due diligence if a complication occurs.
-It shifts responsibility appropriately to the patient’s compliance with guidance.
+It also documents that the patient took on responsibility for following the guidance.

-Streamlines clinic operations: Instead of each clinician verbally explaining the same points, a standardized template ensures consistency.
+Streamlines practice operations: Instead of each clinician verbally explaining the same points, a standardized template keeps the guidance consistent.
 Integrating the template with automated SMS reminders for follow-up appointments reduces no-shows and keeps patients on track.

 Pro Tip

 Differentiate your discharge process: include a brief video link (2-3 minutes) of the surgeon or a clinical staff member demonstrating proper compression garment application.
-Patients often struggle with fit; a visual guide paired with written instructions cuts confusion and returns to the clinic.
+Patients often struggle with fit, and a visual guide paired with written instructions cuts confusion and unnecessary return visits.

 Body implant wound care and compression garment instructions